YosysHQ-Docs/AppNote-109/docs/source/index.rst

    fact, most of the notations from the literature that describe these methods are employed to express the formal semantics of SVA in the P1800 Language Reference Manual (LRM).

 ..
 [3]
+   Although the result of using one or the other in FPV may be the same, under certain circumstances, the way in which they are evaluated, for example, in simulation, is totally different.
+So this can create consistency problems in environments where the same assertions are used for both flows.

+..
+[4]
    Convergence in FPV is the process to have a full proof, which can be challenging for some designs.